 Once a customer purchases a product, whether it’s makeup or a Dyson vacuum, there’s no accounting for their initial experience.
 It doesn’t matter how good the product is.

 Focusing on the user instead of the purchase means you can act as a guide by design.

 Too much focus on a purchase means once a transaction is made, there’s far less a company can do to ensure better experiences with a product or service.

 That’s not to say these more traditional brands don’t have retention methods built in place.
 Most of them have customer service and social media departments.
 But these methods are contingencies instead of being the main facets of a marketing plan.

-A user focus means instead of dealing with complaints, a predictive strategy is in place – such as Ulta’s makeup tutorials – so users get the most out of products or services in the first place.
+A user focus means instead of dealing with complaints; a predictive strategy is in place.
+Ulta’s makeup tutorials are a great example so users get the most out of products or services in the first place.